Escapingbug/rustypwn/README.md

-# pwntoolcy
+# rustypwn

-pwntools by Anciety
+pwntools in Rust.
+Maybe it's able to be accessed in other langs?